lrperki2/Project3/online_news_pop.md

 random variables to try, labeled as `mtry`, and given as a sequence.
 The fit is then saved.

-Predictions are made from the random forest fit using the `predict()` function and the results are evaluated.
-The same methodology and syntax from the linear modeling is used.

 ``` r
 #Set eval = FALSE to test
 #random Forest